fw-ai-external/aiml/cline_docs/activeContext.md

 - CRCT System re-initialization and dependency tracking
 - Completion of mini-trackers for all packages
 - Preparation for parser error handling enhancement
+- Implementation of data and datamodel elements with type validation, document-based scoping, readonly properties, and request-based values

 ## Next Steps:

 1. Complete the Set-up/Maintenance phase by resolving all placeholder dependencies
 2. Implement parser error handling for critical elements like LLM that require specific attributes
+3. Implement enhanced data and datamodel elements with type validation, document-based scoping, readonly properties, and request-based values
+4. Update ElementExecutionContext to respect scope and type validations
+5. Update AssignElement to check for readonly properties before updating values
-3. Consider creating technical documentation for StepValue and RunValue APIs
+6. Consider creating technical documentation for StepValue and RunValue APIs
-4. Explore additional documentation needs for the parsing and execution flow
+7. Explore additional documentation needs for the parsing and execution flow
-5. Move to Strategy phase for planning next development tasks
+8. Move to Strategy phase for planning next development tasks

 ## Recent Updates: